Virginia Tech vs. Ohio State Predictions & Picks - Women's NCAA Tournament Elite Eight

 Virginia Tech Performance Insights

-- The Hokies average 72.1 points per game (55th in college basketball) while allowing 56.6 per contest (22nd in college basketball).
-They have a +525 scoring differential overall and outscore opponents by 15.5 points per game.
+- The Hokies outscore opponents by 15.5 points per game (scoring 72.1 points per game to rank 55th in college basketball while giving up 56.6 per outing to rank 22nd in college basketball) and have a +525 scoring differential overall.

-- Virginia Tech's offense has been worse in ACC matchups this year, posting 68.9 points per contest, compared to its season average of 72.1 PPG.
+- Virginia Tech is posting 68.9 points per game this season in conference action, which is 3.2 fewer points per game than its overall average (72.1).

-- The Hokies post 75.5 points per game at home, compared to 67.1 points per game away from home, a difference of 8.4 points per contest.
+- The Hokies score 75.5 points per game at home, compared to 67.1 points per game in road games, a difference of 8.4 points per contest.

-- In their last 10 games, the Hokies have been scoring 66.6 points per contest, an average that's a little lower than the 72.1 they've scored over the course of the 2022-23 season.
+- The Hokies' offense has been worse over their last 10 games, racking up 66.6 points a contest compared to the 72.1 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.